Close

 Special Circumstances:

 • Students who are enrolled at SDSU Global Campus are required to follow the same requirements as students studying at SDSU Main Campus.
-Those who only enroll in the second block of each semester will have their funds held until the start of the second block term.
+Those who only enroll in the second block of each semester will have their funds held until the start of the second block in the term.

 • Departmental policies related to enrollment are not followed when determining eligibility.